Animation of a Rotating Electron Wave Function

 Published: 2012/11/4

-This page shows the electron wave functions of the hydrogen atom.
+This page presents visualizations of the electron wave functions of the hydrogen atom.

-In Bohr's atomic model, electrons are depicted as orbiting the nucleus in fixed orbits.
-In modern quantum-mechanical models of atomic orbitals like the one below, the electrons do not appear to be orbiting.
+In Bohr's model of the atom, electrons are pictured as moving around the nucleus in fixed orbits.
+In modern quantum-mechanical descriptions of atomic orbitals, such as the visualization below, electrons are not depicted as particles traveling along definite paths.

-In the second row, the image shows a connection between a red sphere and the orbital’s angular momentum, but the axis of rotation remains unclear.
+In the second row, the image suggests a relationship between the red sphere and the orbital's angular momentum, but it does not make the axis of rotation clear.

-Meanwhile, on the "Wave Functions Illustrated by Phase" page of the Mathematical Science Art Museum, wave functions are visualized as follows:
+By contrast, the "Wave Functions Illustrated by Phase" page of the Mathematical Science Art Museum visualizes wave functions in the following way:

-You can view a GIF animation of the rotating electron wave function in the 4f orbital of the hydrogen atom here:
+A GIF animation of the rotating electron wave function for the 4f orbital of the hydrogen atom is available here:

 GIF animation of the rotating electron wave function